Last updated on March 28th, 2026

 I use links to improve your experience using this website.
 Some may be affiliate links that pay me a small commission if you use them to reserve a room, rent a car, or purchase goods or services.
-You don’t pay anything extra, but it helps keep this website running without intrusive advertisements.
+You don’t pay anything extra (and I try to choose affiliates that also give Rakuten members cash back), but it helps keep this website running without lots of intrusive advertisements.
 To learn more, review my policies and disclosures.

 Things to see and do in the Fargo-Moorhead area

-With five colleges and technical schools between the two cities, the Fargo-Moorhead area has an active visual and performing arts community.
-While there’s no dramatic natural scenery in the area, a wonderful network of mostly wooded trails runs near and along the river in both cities.
-There are also a few museums and historic sites interpret the area’s past.
+With five colleges and technical schools between the two cities, the Fargo-Moorhead area has an active visual and performing arts community, as well as a lot of sporting events and lots of places to eat and drink.
+While there’s no dramatic natural scenery in the area, a wonderful network of mostly wooded parks and trails runs near and along the river in both cities.
+There are also a few museums and historic sites that interpret the area’s past.
 And, for college alumni or their parents, there is a full schedule of college sports and other events.

 Learn a bit of regional history

-There are several places to touch the area’s history, although not as many formal historic sites as one might expect.
+There are several places to learn about the area’s history, although not as many as one might expect.

 Clay County Historical and Cultural Society